 Since 2018, all three units have submitted ambitious yearly work programmes with growing budgets and staff.
 In 2019, the Board approved standards for the implementation of a policy on anti-money laundering and countering the financing of terrorism (AML/CFT), as well as policies drafted by the IIU on prohibited practices and protection against sexual exploitation, abuse and harassment (SEAH).
-While already operational for GCF personnel, some revisions to the SEAH policy's application to GCF implementing partners were still under discussion in 2020, delaying the policy's full implementation to 2021.
-The Board also approved at its 22nd meeting guidelines and complaint procedures for the Independent Redress Mechanism, which in 2020 received three formal project-related complaints and continued with one self-initiated inquiry.
+A new policy on administrative remedies and exclusion for integrity violations committed by GCF partners developed by the IIU was also approved in 2021.
+While already operational for GCF personnel, some revisions to the SEAH policy's application to GCF implementing partners were only finalised in March 2021 by integrating SEAH policy requirements into a revised Environmental and Social Policy (ESP) approved.
+The Board also approved at its 22nd meeting guidelines and complaint procedures for the Independent Redress Mechanism, which in 2021 received two new formal project-related complaints.